Dear Frank Don,

 keep it up!Your fan;

-As a professional astrologer for thirty years, Frank has a worldwide clientele.
+As a professional astrologer for fifty years, Frank has a worldwide clientele.
 Among his clients are

 entertainment personalities (including Academy Award, Tony Award and Emmy Award winners), sports figures, corporate executives (including COO’s of multinational corporations), professionals and government officials (including leaders in the United States, France, Greece, Israel, South Korea and the United Kingdom).